 Your home’s plumbing system brings clean, fresh water into the house and then carries out used water through a sewer line.
 When a sewer line breaks, however, this flow comes to a screeching halt.
 Early detection can help manage a broken sewer line, but prevention remains the best way to keep your drains clear, clean, and flowing properly.

 It can be difficult to tell the difference between a clogged drain and a broken sewage pipe.
-Symptoms of both include a foul odor coming from one or more drains and backed up water in sinks, toilets, and tubs.
+Symptoms of both a broken pipe and clogged drain include a foul odor coming from one or more drains and backed-up water in sinks, toilets, and tubs.
 If you have more than one drain that is backing up, then you may have a broken sewer pipe.